Swiip912/LinkedIn-Glassdoor-scraping/README.md

 This is some scripts which purpose is to :

-1 - Extract current Data engineer job offer in France from LinkedIn 2 - Extract a big sample of IT companies that offer Data engineer AND the average salaries from Glassdoor 3 - Match the data together so you can get the best offers of the week 4 - Buikd a data pipeline to run every week or so.
+1 - Extract current Data engineer job offer in France from LinkedIn
+2 - Extract a big sample of IT companies that offer Data engineer AND the average salaries from Glassdoor
+3 - Match the data together so you can get the best offers of the week
+4 - Build a data pipeline to run every week or so.

 This is for me to educate myself about some concepts :